Neverbland/skeleton/README.md

 # SKELETON

-This is a barebones project to use as a starting point for any JavaScript project.
-Be that a script, an Expo app, or a website.
+This is a barebones project to use as a starting point for any TypeScript project that plans to use [NextJS](https://nextjs.org).

-All it includes is code quality controls.
+The only other opinionated thing installed here so far is [Styled Components](https://styled-components.com/).

 Enjoy!